snsnsns/snsnsns.github.io/_pages/forbhakaspirits.md

 </div>

 ### Thank You!
-As you can see, I'm a flexible curious designer who loves brand design as well as creating and testing new marketing ideas.
+As you can see, I'm a flexible curious designer who loves brand design, packaging design, and digital design as well as creating and testing new marketing ideas.
 Thank you for reviewing my work!